In Loving Memory and Honor of Cindy Morosko, Nancy Roshka, Dave Cretella and all those affected by this horrible disease called cancer.

 It’s time to run cancer out of Connecticut.

 For those of you who don’t know, I had come down with a very rare form of Hypoxia.
 If you don’t know what Hypoxia is, it is a lack of oxygen.
 The type that I had, I was told that there is no cure or treatment for it.
 My blood oxygen level was good, therefor they couldn’t just put me on oxygen.
 What was happening was, my body was not absorbing the oxygen after I had taken it into my lungs.
 Which means, my cells, tissues, muscles and more importantly my organs were not receiving the amount of oxygen that they should have been getting to function properly.
 By some sort of miracle that had passed, after 14 months, but none the less I am trying to get back to normal.
 I have dropped about half of the weight that I had put on during that timeframe and I am continuing to try and drop the rest.
 But the hardest part during these past two years was losing some loved ones, both family and friends of the family.
+Now that I am feeling better, I am ready to make a difference.

 2026 Race Schedule